|Conventional short name:|

 In 1983, the CSDS and Russia finally clashed with with their client states in Bornei-Filipinas, culminating with each other dropping a nuclear bomb.
 As a result, Zlatan Isovic was forced to resign and Tuďman took over.
 Tudjman claimed that Isovic deliberately withheld troops from Sanjak, and let the soldiers from other republics suffer the fate of Russia's nuclear attack.
 His claim turned out to be true; no Sanjak-based division was sent to Filipinas and most casualties were Serbs, Croats, and Dalmatians.
 Slobodan Milosevic and Radu Pilatu protested against Sanjaki "backstabbing."

 As more and more Croat-favorable laws were passed under Tuďmantensions grew in the CSDS until the BSR finally declared independence in February of 1988.
 The Bulgarian War of Independence lasted 9 days, although this was primarily the Croat-dominated CSDS Army units fighting their way out of Bulgaria.
-As soon as the international community knew of the declared independence of Bulgaria, the Greeks thought it would be a great idea to try to take Northern Macedonia, and a 4 month long war was fought between the two countries, resulting in almost complete annihilation of the Greek armies.
 In the end of April, Dalmatia, Serbia and Sanjak all declared independence, at which point even the most conservative historians agree everything went to hell.

 Dalmatia fought Croatia, and later Sanjak, to regain the historically important Kampa da Miarle.
 They defended their gain still later against Serbia.